-Attention deficit hyperactivity disorder (ADHD) is characterized by persistent inattentiveness, impulsivity, and/or hyperactivity that interfere with functioning and are present in two or more settings.
-The disorder affects an estimated 11% of US children aged 4-17, with increased prevalence in teen years, and more than 4% of American adults.
-It can affect cognitive, academic, behavioral, emotional, and social functioning and may be associated with comorbid psychiatric conditions, such as oppositional-defiant and conduct disorders, learning disabilities, anxiety, depression, and, later in life, substance-use disorders.
+Attention deficit hyperactivity disorder (ADHD) is characterized by persistent inattentiveness, impulsivity, and/or hyperactivity that interfere with functioning and are present in 2 or more settings.
+The disorder affects an estimated 11% of US children aged 4-17, with increased prevalence in teen years, and more than 4% of American adults., It can affect cognitive, academic, behavioral, emotional, and social functioning, and may be associated with comorbid psychiatric conditions.
+These include oppositional-defiant and conduct disorders, learning disabilities, anxiety, depression, and, later in life, substance-use disorders.

 This neurobehavioral disorder is probably caused by a combination of genetic and environmental factors.
 Neurotransmitter abnormalities have been postulated, focusing on catecholamine metabolism in the cerebral cortex and basal ganglia.
 An imbalance between norepinephrine and dopamine in the prefrontal cortex is suspected.
 Methylphenidate, a stimulant that is effective in treating ADHD symptoms, is known to increase synaptic dopamine concentrations.

 Inattention may present as disorganization, forgetfulness, frequent misplacing of things, inability to follow instructions, academic underachievement, distractibility, inability to finish tasks, poor concentration, careless mistakes, or poor attention to detail.
-Hyperactivity is identified by fidgeting, restlessness, difficulty remaining seated, and talking excessively or inability to remain quiet when appropriate.
+Hyperactivity is identified by fidgeting, restlessness, difficulty remaining seated, talking excessively, or inability to remain quiet when appropriate.

 Impulsivity is noted by difficulty waiting turns, disruptive classroom behavior, interrupting others, peer rejection, and attempting risky activities without considering consequences.
-Affected adults may show inattention and impulsivity, rather than hyperactivity, and may have difficulty keeping a schedule, managing money, maintaining steady employment, or maintaining a relationship.
+Affected adults may show inattention and impulsivity, rather than hyperactivity, and may have difficulty keeping a schedule, managing money, maintaining steady employment, or maintaining relationships

 Age.
 The average age of diagnosis is 7 years.
 Although some cases remit by adolescence, others persist into adulthood.
-ADHD has historically been considered a disorder that develops in childhood; however, new evidence is beginning to suggest that some cases may be late-onset or adult-onset.
+ADHD has been historically considered a disorder that develops in childhood; however, new evidence is beginning to suggest that some cases may be late-onset or adult-onset.
 Relative age, compared to other children within a classroom, also has an effect.
 The age at which a child starts school is based on the month of his or her birthday, and ages within a classroom can vary by up to 12 months.
 In a large study in Iceland, investigators found that between the ages of 7 and 14, children in the youngest third of the class were 50% more likely to be prescribed stimulant medication for ADHD.

 Genetics.
 Siblings of an individual with ADHD are at increased risk of the disorder, and there is a 90% concordance in monozygotic twins.
 Several genes have been identified as possible candidates, notably dopamine receptor and transporter genes.

-Methylphenidate and dextroamphetamine are effective in 60%-70% of children with ADHD.
+Methylphenidate and dextroamphetamine are effective in 60-70% of children with ADHD.
 They increase catecholamine release from presynaptic neurons.
 Sustained-release preparations and longer-acting medications, such as lisdexamfetamine, minimize rebound symptoms and irritability, as well as minimize disruptions in the school day caused by twice-daily or three-times-daily dosing schedules.
 Sustained-release preparations also produce less euphoria, reducing the risk of abuse and diversion.
 Side effects may include decreased appetite, insomnia, anxiety, irritability, or headache.
 These often resolve on their own as the patient adjusts to the medication.
 More long-term effects include elevated blood pressure and heart rate, potentially contributing to risk of sudden cardiac death in individuals with preexisting risk factors.
 Stimulants may inhibit childhood growth patterns, reducing height potential up to 2 cm.

 Nonstimulants.
 Several classes of nonstimulant medications may be effective, although controlled studies are limited.

-Atomoxetine is a selective norepinephrine reuptake.
+Atomoxetine is a selective norepinephrine reuptake inhibitor.
 It may be most appropriate for patients with a history of medication abuse or family members who may abuse medication.
-The FDA has warned that this medication may cause hepatotoxicity, suicidal thinking, and serotonin syndrome (when used along with fluoxetine).
+The Food and Drug Administration has warned that this medication may cause hepatotoxicity, suicidal thinking, and serotonin syndrome (when used along with fluoxetine).
 It should be discontinued in patients who develop jaundice or laboratory evidence of hepatotoxicity.
 Most patients find it less effective than stimulants however, it is a first line treatment for adults, followed by antidepressants.

 Clonidine and guanfacine are alpha-2 adrenergic agonists that may be useful in children but have not been well studied in adults.
 Side effects may include hypotension, sedation, fatigue, headache, and urinary changes.
 In addition, several drugs may interact with clonidine, including alcohol, barbiturates, beta-blockers, digoxin, and cold medicines.
 Combined use with methylphenidate requires monitoring of blood pressure and heart rate.
 When an alpha-2 agonist is discontinued, it must be tapered slowly to avoid potentially dangerous rebound hypertension.

 Physical activity in children plays a critical role in their growth and development.
 Research suggests physical activity may help to reduce the symptoms of ADHD in children.
-Also, sports and other social activities help children learn appropriate social skills.
+Sports and other social activities help children learn appropriate social skills.

 Biofeedback.
 Electroencephalographic (EEG) biofeedback training may be a promising investigational treatment.
 Research studies have demonstrated that some individuals who have ADHD have excess slow-wave activity and reduced fast-wave activity compared with matched peers.
 Using video and auditory feedback, individuals can learn to reduce their slow-wave activity and/or increase their fast-wave activity.
 Case series report that approximately 75% of patients have a positive clinical response.

-The role of diet in ADHD has been controversial ever since it was first proposed in the book Why Your Child Is Hyperactive by pediatrician Ben Feingold, MD.
+The role of diet in ADHD has been controversial ever since it was first proposed by pediatrician Ben Feingold in the book Why Your Child Is Hyperactive.
 Dr. Feingold demonstrated that the removal of synthetic colorings, flavorings, and preservatives from the diet led to a marked improvement in many children.
-(Feingold suspected a much wider array of dietary sensitivities, but those 3 were the easiest to study.)
-Later research suggested that these sensitivities were relevant in only rare ADHD cases.
-However, subsequent studies have reasserted the role of diet, suggesting that unhealthy, ‘Western’ dietary patterns, characterized by high intakes of sugar, salt, fat and minimal consumption of whole grains, fruits, vegetables and fish, are associated with risk of ADHD., This association may be stronger in boys than girls.
+Feingold suspected a much wider array of dietary sensitivities, but those three were the most accessible for study.
+Later research suggested that these sensitivities were relevant in only relatively few ADHD cases.
+However, subsequent studies have supported a causal role of diet.
+They suggest that unhealthy Western dietary patterns, including dairy products, sugar, salt, and fat, and minimal consumption of whole grains, fruits, vegetables, and fish are associated with increased risk of ADHD., This association may be stronger in boys than girls.